Researchers

 Charles Griswold

-Charles has recently been involved in the Assembling the Tree of Life project as a clademaster, and is a principle investigator on the PBI Oonopidae project, where his research focuses on the Madagascan fauna.
+Charles was involved in the Assembling the Tree of Life project as a clademaster and was a principle investigator on the PBI Oonopidae project, where his research focused on the Madagascan fauna.
 Previously, he revised many Afrotropical spider taxa, including the Cyatholipidae, Migidae, Phyxelididae and Zoropsidae.

 Further information